MONEI/Shopify-api-node/README.md

   with the `apiKey` and `password` options.
 If you are looking for a premade solution to obtain an access token, take a look at the [shopify-token][] module.
+- `autoLimit` - Optional - This option allows you to regulate the request rate in order to avoid hitting the [rate limit][api-call-limit].
+It can be a boolean or a plain JavaScript object.
+When set to `true` requests are limited to 2 per second.
+When using an object, the `calls` property specifies the maximum number of allowed requests and the `interval` property the timespan in milliseconds where the limit is calculated.
+For example `{ calls: 4, interval: 1000 }` specifies a maximum of 4 requests per second.
+  Defaults to `false`.
 - `timeout` - Optional - A number that specifies the milliseconds to wait for the server to send response headers before aborting the request.
 Defaults to `60000`, or 1 minute.